ellysh/video-game-bots/ClickerBots/protection.md

 ## Analysis of Actions

-The `SimpleBot.au3` script performs regular actions, which our protection system can analyze and conclude if it's bot or not.
+The `SimpleBot.au3` script performs regular actions, which our protection system can analyze and conclude if it's a bot or not.
 First regularity is time delays between the actions.
 Real users cannot repeat their actions at such a high precision delays.
 Protection algorithm can measure delays between the actions of one certain type.
 There is very high probability that the actions are simulated by a bot in case the delays between them are less than 100 milliseconds.
 Now we will implement protection algorithm based on this time measurement.

 The protection system should solve two tasks: capture user's actions and analyze them.
 This is a code snippet to capture pressed keys:
 ```AutoIt